[DSWS-2023] International Symposium on Data Science 2023

 Social Events:

 • There will be several social events as follows (public lectures, icebreaker dinner, reception, banquet, working dinner, etc.).
-All events can be registered from the "Pre-conference registration & Abstract submission Form".
-Detailed information will be announced in 2nd Circular.
+All events can be registered from the "Pre-conference registration Form".
 (Times are written by JST in the followings)

 (* formal events; reception & banquet)

 • Ice breaker dinner (11 DEC 19:00–21:00).
 This is a town hall type casual dinner and will take place at a Japanese-type restaurant near the Science Council of Japan.
-Participation fees will be informed later.
+Participation fees is approximately 5,000 JPyen.
+Vegetarian menu is not provided.(table sitting style dinner)

 • Public Lectures (12 DEC 13:30–17:30).
-The public lectures are planned for the general public, and it will be delivered in Japanese at the lecture hall of the Science Council of Japan.
+The public lectures are held for the general public, and it will be delivered in Japanese at the lecture hall of the Science Council of Japan.
+Final programme can be downloaded here.

 • *Reception (12 DEC 19:00–21:00).
 This is a welcome party for the conference participants and will take place at a restaurant in “ Hotel Asia Center of Japan” near the Science Council of Japan.
-Participation fees and reception place will be informed later.
+Participation fee is approximately 6,000 JPyen.
+Vegetarian menu can be provided. (buffet style dinner)

 • *Banquet (13 DEC 19:00–21:00).
 This is a format event of the international symposium and will take place at a Chinese-type restaurant near the Science Council of Japan.
-Participation fees will be informed later.
+Participation fee is approximately 6,000 JPyen.
+Vegetarian menu is not provided as the course menu, basically, but you may order them by specific plates.(table sitting style dinner)

 • Working dinner (14 DEC 19:00–21:00).
 This is a town hall type casual dinner and will take place at a Western-type restaurant near the Science Council of Japan.
-Participation fees will be informed later.
+Participation fee is approximately 6,000 JPyen.
+Vegetarian menu is not provided. (buffet style dinner)

 • All payments for attending the foregoing events must be made at the registration desk of the conference, or at the desks for individual events.